metagenlab/zDB/docs/tutorial/website.rst

 As anticipated, the comparative analyses of Kegg and COGs come with additional plots:

 **1. Barchart of the distribution of the entries annotated with a COG/KEGG category of selected genomes**.
-It allows the evaluation of potential increment or descrement of entries known to be relevant for a certain function in some genomes of interest (**Fig. 6**).
+It allows the evaluation of potential increment or decrement of entries known to be relevant for a certain function in some genomes of interest (**Fig. 6**).

-Here a focus on the COG 'Cell motility' category is rereserved. *Klebsiella variicola* shows fewer entries annotated in the 'Cell mobility' COG category than *Enterobacter soli, Enterobacter ausbriae*, and *Enterobacter ludvigii*.
+Focusing on the COG 'Cell motility' category, we see that *Klebsiella variicola* has fewer annotations of that category than *Enterobacter soli, Enterobacter ausbriae*, and *Enterobacter ludvigii*.

 .. figure:: ../img/COGs_overview_bar_o.svg
     :figclass: align-center